farukalamai/advanced-machine-learning-engineer-roadmap-2024/README.md

 # Advanced Machine Learning Engineer Roadmap

 # 1. Python Programming
 Python is widely considered the best programming language for machine learning.
-It has gained immense popularity in the field of data science and machine learning
+It has gained immense popularity in the field of data science and machine learning.

  - Python basics, Variables, Operators, Conditional Statements
  - List and Strings